Stephen Kent (chemist): Biography

-Kent received his chemistry Ph.D. from the University of California, Berkeley in 1975, his M.Sc. from Massey University, Palmerston North, New Zealand in 1970, and his B.Sc. degree in 1968 from Victoria University of Wellington, New Zealand.
+Stephen Kent received his chemistry Ph.D. from the University of California, Berkeley in 1975, his M.Sc. from Massey University, Palmerston North, New Zealand in 1970, and his B.Sc. degree in 1968 from Victoria University of Wellington, New Zealand.

-Following his post-doctoral work in the laboratory of Robert Bruce Merrifield at the Rockefeller University, Dr. Kent continued research there as an assistant professor through 1981.
-He has also held faculty positions at the California Institute of Technology, Bond University in Australia, and the Scripps Research Institute in California.
-Currently Kent is professor in the department of biochemistry and molecular biology and professor of chemistry at the University of Chicago.
-From 2003-2009 he served as director of the Institute for Biophysical Dynamics.
-In addition to his academic achievements, in the 1990s he was the founder of two San Francisco Bay Area companies: Ciphergen Biosytems and Gryphon Sciences.
+Following post-doctoral work in the laboratory of Robert Bruce Merrifield at the Rockefeller University, Stephen Kent continued research there as an assistant professor through 1981.
+He has also held faculty positions at the California Institute of Technology, Bond University in Australia, and The Scripps Research Institute in California.
+Currently, Stephen Kent is Professor Emeritus of Biochemistry and Molecular Biology and Professor Emeritus of Chemistry at the University of Chicago, where from 2003-2009 he served as Director of the Institute for Biophysical Dynamics.
+In addition to his academic achievements, in the 1990s Kent was the founder of two San Francisco Bay Area biotech companies: Ciphergen Biosytems and Gryphon Sciences.

-Kent has received international recognition for his research achievements.
-In 1994 he received the Ralph F. Hirschmann Award in Peptide Chemistry from the American Chemical Society, the inaugural Kaiser Award from the Protein Society in 2002, the du Vigneaud Award from the American Peptide Society (2004), the 2009 Merrifield award from the American Peptide Society, the Rudinger Medal from the European Peptide Society (2010), the Akabori Medal from the Japanese Peptide Society (2010), the Alfred Bader Award in Bioorganic Chemistry (2011) from the American Chemical Society, the Leach Medal from the Lorne Protein Conference (2013), the Prelog Medal for stereochemistry from the ETH Zurich (2017), and the inaugural Ernesto Scoffone Award from the Italian Peptide Society (2018).
-Dr. Kent is an Honorary Fellow of the Royal Society of New Zealand.
+Stephen Kent has received international recognition for his research achievements.
+He received the Hirschmann Award in Peptide Chemistry from the American Chemical Societyin 1994, the (inaugural) Kaiser Award from the Protein Society in 2002, the du Vigneaud Award from the American Peptide Society (2004), the 2009 Merrifield award from the American Peptide Society, the Rudinger Medal from the European Peptide Society (2010), the Akabori Medal from the Japanese Peptide Society (2010), the Bader Award in Bioorganic Chemistry (2011) from the American Chemical Society, the Leach Medal from the Lorne Protein Conference (2013), the Prelog Medal from the ETH Zurich (2017), the (inaugural) Scoffone Award from the Italian Peptide Society (2018), and the Meienhofer Award of the Boulder Peptide Society (2022).
+Dr. Kent is Honorary Fellow of the Royal Society of New Zealand.
 He was elected Fellow of the American Association for the Advancement of Science in 2000, and Fellow of the Royal Society of Chemistry in 2008.

-In May 2016 the Journal of Peptide Science, edited by Luis Moroder, published a Festschrift in celebration of his 70th birthday.
+In May 2016 the Journal of Peptide Science, edited by Luis_Moroder, published a Festschrift in celebration of Stephen Kent's 70th birthday.

+In 2022, Stephen Kent's scientific autobiography was published as the first English language contribution to the book series Lives-in-Chemistry; this series is steered by an Advisory Board appointed by the Executive Committee of the Fachgruppe Geschichte der Chemie (History of Chemistry Division) of the Gesellschaft Deutscher Chemiker (GDCh).